-Belkis Plata was born in Bronx, New York to a Puerto Rican father and Colombian mother.
+Belkis Plata was born in the Bronx, New York to a Puerto Rican father and Colombian mother.
 Belkis is fluent in Spanish.
-Belkis attended Paxon School for Advanced Studies and Mandarin High school.
+Belkis attended Paxon School for Advanced Studies and Mandarin High school in Jacksonville, Florida.
 Belkis went on and graduated cum laude from the University of Florida with a Bachelor of Arts in Criminology in 2007.
 During undergrad Belkis worked as an intern for the U.S. Marshals and the Guardian ad Litem Program.
 In the summer of 2008, Belkis, worked as a legal intern at Philadelphia District Attorney’s Office.
 The following year she worked in Atlanta at the Fulton County District Attorney's Office in the gang unit.
 Belkis received her Juris Doctorate from the University of Florida Levin College of Law in 2010.
 While at UF Law, Belkis, worked for the Center of Race and Race Relations, the Reichert House Youth Academy and was a member of GatorTeam Child Juvenile Law Clinic.
 She was named Take Stock in Children's 2015 Alumni of the Year.

 Shannon Schott was raised in Jacksonville, Florida.
 She attended The Bolles School and matriculated to the University of Florida, from where she graduated with a Bachelor of Arts in Political Science with a certification in Public Affairs.
 She went on to Stetson University College of Law where she interned with a local Personal Injury law firm, an ERISA and Personal Injury law firm in Clearwater, the Attorney General's Office, Children's Legal Services Division and the State Attorney's Office for the 4th and 6th Judicial Circuits.
 She interned with the Honorable Philip J. Federico in the 6th Judicial Circuit.
 She received the Blews Pro Bono Award for logging more than 300 hours of service while at Stetson Law, and received a certification in Trial Advocacy.
 Shannon has practiced law in Jacksonville since her admittance to the Florida Bar in 2010.
 She is admitted to practice in Florida and the Middle District of Florida.
 She has tried more than 30 trials to verdict and represented more than 2000 clients.
 Shannon is actively involved in the legal, civil and philanthropic organizations.
 She serves on the Board of the Florida Association of Criminal Lawyers Northeast Chapter, and she is the Chairperson of the Criminal Litigation Section of the Jacksonville Bar Association.
 She is a member of the Jacksonville Justice Association for Personal Injury Attorneys.
 She previously sat on the board of Junior League of Jacksonville and Jacksonville Women Lawyer’s Association.
 Shannon volunteers her time with Jacksonville Area Legal Aid and the Women's Board, benefitting Wolfson’s Children’s Hospital, regularly.
 Shannon is a member of the Florida Bar and is licensed to practice law in all Florida State Courts and in the United States District Court for the Middle District of Florida.
 She is a Board-Certified Specialist in Juvenile Law.